-5.5.1.1 The Air/Ground Subnetwork Security Tag

-This tag is added to a route's security path information, whenever a route passes over an Air/Ground Data Link.
+3.4.5.1.4 The ATN ICS SARPs specify that the Security Information contained within an IDRP Security Path Attribute is used to convey information about the type of traffic that a route can carry and the Air/Ground Subnetworks that the route may pass over.
+This information is provided by two fields or Security Tags: a) the air/ground subnetwork type security tag; and b) the ATSC class security tag.
+3.4.5.2 The Air/Ground Subnetwork Type Security Tag 3.4.5.2.1 This tag is added to a route's security path information, whenever a route passes over an Air/Ground Data Link.
 The tag records the type of air/ground data link (e.g. Mode S, AMSS, etc.) and the traffic types of data that can pass over the data link (e.g. ATSC, AOC, etc.).
 If more than one type of Air/Ground Data Link concurrently supports access to the same aircraft, then a tag is added for each such data link.

-This Security Tag is used:

-- a) to support the AOC user routing policy requests.
+3.4.5.2.2 This Security Tag is used: a) to support the AOC user routing policy requests.
 These allow an application to specify which Air/Ground subnetwork type, out of those available, is used to convey the data, between air and ground.
-Such requests are also handled in a "strong" manner.
-That is, if the requested Air/Ground subnetwork type is not available, then the data is discarded. - b) to avoid data of a given traffic type and addressed to an airborne system, being routed to an Air/Ground Data Link that does not support the uplink of data of that type.
+Such requests are also handled in a "strong"

+b) to avoid data of a given traffic type and addressed to an airborne system, being routed to an Air/Ground Data Link that does not support the uplink of data of that type.